Zetosoft/dynacam/README.md

 ---

 - *lightObject*
-    - lightObject.*normal* (paint) : Supports any paint like *lightObject.fill*, but is intended for normal maps
+    - lightObject.*normal* (paint) : Supports any paint like *lightObject.fill*, but is intended for normal maps.
+A normal map rotation fix effect is placed by default, if removed, normal maps will stop illuminating correctly if rotated!

 ---